turangarusso/SwiftUI-Animations/README.md

 ## How To Use

-You can build the project using Xcode ad use it as you wish.
+You can build the project using Xcode and use it as you wish.

 ## Credits